epw/consensus/consensus_voices.md

 When thinking of Forces, because you need to have interesting things to say, choose what resonates with you.
 Pick things that put you in the mindset of: deep connections, magical ethics, everyday miracles, and things that lurk in shadows.
 Pick things that you would love to read, or binge-watch.
 Things that make your mind overflow with vivid imagery, things that make you yearn to explore and change the world.

+\end{MC}

 ## The Second Session and Beyond

+\begin{Player}

+At subsequent sessions, you have less work to do at the beginning.
+The MC will lead you through checking on things that carried over from last session and might need to be updated, such as Flags and "ongoing" modifiers.

+From time to time, the MC might have a "letter" for you about your character.
+This might tell you something about what happened to them since the last session ended, and could give you a choice or a roll to make.

+\end{Player}

 ### Starting a Session

+\begin{MC}

 Gather your MC sheet, PC summary sheet, Forces, Flags, and Portents.
 Read out Flags for all the players’ characters, and note which ones can be changed.
 Mark one Code off every Portent, and mention them as you do so.